lexedata/lexedata/docs/Manual.md

 The Cognate Table will be written to an excel file with the specified name.
 There are optional arguments to sort the languages and the cognate sets in this table, as well as to assign any forms not currently in a cognate set to automatic singleton cognate sets (see command help for more information).

 You can open and edit the Cognate Table in the spreadsheet editor of your choice.
-You just need to remember that you need and xlsx format in order to reimport your modified cognate sets into your cldf dataset (using the lexedata.importer.cognates command, see XXX).
+You just need to remember that you need and xlsx format in order to reimport your modified cognate sets into your cldf dataset (using the lexedata.importer.cognates command, see [importing cognate sets from a Cognate Table](#importing-cognate-sets-from-a-cognate-table).

 ### Edictor export-import loop